Students in Lab

 Helping you adjust to college.
 Helping you see how academic disciplines connect to deepen your learning.

-First-Year Seminar
+First-Year Seminar (FYS)

-First-Year Seminar lets you explore a wide range of topics while also developing skills you need to succeed as a first- year student and in your college career.
-All first-years take this course, and you’ll have a First-Year Fellow (a trained student mentor) to guide you, along with your professor.
+We want you to thrive at York, and that means helping you transition from high school to college.
+Our First-Year Seminar class lets you explore a wide range of topics while also developing skills you need to succeed as a first-year student and in your college career.
+This course is a shared experience for all first-year students, and you’ll be guided by a First-Year Fellow (a trained upper-class student mentor), your professor, and the Office of First-Year Experience.

 Note: Certain majors have specific FYS courses, such as Middle and Secondary Education, Engineering, Psychology, and Health Sciences.
+We also have FYS courses for first-generation college students and commuter students.

 Generation Next

-You’re heading to a liberal arts college, which means we want you to have a well-rounded education that works with and complements your major.
-At York, we call that approach Generation Next (Gen Next).
-We help you design an educational plan of courses and experiences in and outside of the major that will help you have a fulfilling career and personal life.
+with and complements your major.
+At York, we call that approach Generation Next (GenNext).
+We help you design an educational plan of courses and experiences in and outside of the major that will help you have a fulfilling

-Every semester, you’ll be taking courses from your major requirements, your electives, and your general education requirements.
+requirements.
 These help you toward your bachelor’s degree and any potential minors.
 Your advisor will help explain all of this, too!

 Helpful things to keep in mind as you start school

 TIP 2: New Spartan Days registration opens up around May 1.
-We have days available in mid-to-late June; you only need to attend one day.
+We have days available in late June; you only need to attend one day.
 Keep an eye on your email around May 1 for registration info.

 TIP 3: Commuters have to attend New Spartan Days summer orientation, too!
-And everyone attends fall orientation, held the weekend before classes start.
+And everyone attends Fall Orientation, held the weekend before classes start.

-TIP 4: When scheduling classes, remember to factor in practice time (if you’re an NCAA or club sport athlete!) or hours you’ll be spending at a part-time job.
+TIP 4: When scheduling classes, remember to factor in practice time (if you’re an NCAA athlete!) or hours you’ll be spending at a part-time job.
 Let your advisor know if you have these kinds of obligations.
 You don’t want to overload a day and leave no time to study or sleep!

-TIP 5: If you take a class and realize it’s not working out, we have a Drop/Add period covering the first week of the semester.
+TIP 5: If you take a class and realize it’s not working out, we have a Drop/Add period during the first week of the semester.
 You are allowed to swap out a class without a penalty.